nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Proteins are produced from genes, so to build the transcription mechanism we first have to run the transcription mechanism ...

-**add arrows for splicing**
+**add arrows for splicing, ribosomes, tRNA**

-There's also *splicing* to consider.
+There's also *splicing* and *translation* to consider.
-DNA is translated into RNA but that RNA isn't in it's final form, first it needs to be *spliced*.
+DNA is transcribed into RNA but that RNA isn't in it's final form, first it needs to be *spliced*.
 This is done by, yep, more ncRNA and more proteins.

-**add arrows for ribosomes and tRNA**

-Translation isn't simple either.
-A protein is a long chain of amino acids, which is built up by a complex molecular machine called a *ribosome*, built from ncRNA and proteins ...
+So RNA is self-modifying code, and one piece of RNA can affect the way another piece is expressed, the proteins it produces.

+Before we can compile the compiler, we need to compile the compiler.

 ### bootstrapping

-Before we can compile the compiler, we need to compile the compiler.
 In computing, we call this *bootstrapping*.

 You start off by using very primitive tools, possibly even a pencil, to create a very simple first compiler, and then using that compiler you can build a more sophisticated compiler, and so on.

-All of this only works because the *oocyte*, the egg you grew from, contained enough of these mechanisms to get the whole process started.
+All of this only works because the parent cell contained enough of these mechanisms to get the whole process started.
 Kind of a boot disk.
+Those molecules can then make more of themselves, and the cell continues to run.

 You can think of these genes, as an "operating system" which the rest of a cell's biology is implemented on top of.

-XXX
+There's no documentation or source control, but by looking at the common features of all cellular life we can hypothesize a "univeral common ancestor" which arose about 4 billion years ago, and from which all life is descended.

 ### Expression

 **standard coding table**

+Translation from RNA to Protein isn't simple either.
+A protein is a long chain of amino acids, which is built up by a complex molecular machine called a *ribosome*, built from ncRNA and proteins.

 The mapping from RNA to protein is done by *transfer RNA (tRNA)*.
 Groups of three bases called *codons* correspond to different tRNAs which each bring an amino acid molecule to add onto the protein.